rackerlabs/support-how-to/content/general/lon7-global-switch-data-center-migration-faq-for-managed-customers.md

 migration team, made up of some of the best Rackers from across the business.
 This team will run audits on your servers before the migration to identify and resolve any potential migration issues in advance.
-Ensure that you work with the migration team and your account team to resolve any issues in a timely manner.
+Ensure that you work with the migration team and your account team to resolve any issues promptly.
 If you fail to resolve issues that we are auditing, we might have to perform a manual shutdown in advance of the official maintenance window start time.